cis110/python_book/src/variables.md

 In this example, we declare a variable called `year`.
 It contains the `int` value `2024`.
 The general pattern for variable declaration is `new_variable_name = <expression>` where the left-hand side contains any valid identifier and the right-hand side consists of any expression, the resulting value of which will be stored inside of the variable.

 Between the name and the initial value of the expression, we have a single equals sign (`=`).
 This is called the assignment operator, and it should be read as a *assertive statement* rather than a question.
-When you write the following line, you are putting on your royal crown and waving your golden scepter around, *proclaiming, insisting, demanding that the variable called `first_name` shall absolutely, decisively, incontrovertibly henceforth store the value `"Harry"`.*
+When you write the following line, you are putting on your royal crown and waving your golden scepter around, *proclaiming, insisting, demanding that the variable called `first_name` shall absolutely, decisively, incontrovertibly store the value `"Harry"` until further notice.*

 ```python
 first_name = "Harry"